wasem-aslam/ExamProCo-aws-bootcamp-cruddur-2023./journal/week0.md

 The first week of the  bootcamp provided me with a solid foundation in a variety of AWS services and allowed me to gain practical experience  through hands-on exercises.

+To ensure that our cruddur app is secure, high-performing, and efficient on the AWS platform, we need to take into account the AWS** well-architected framework**.
+This framework consists of five pillars, namely Operational Excellence, Security, Reliability, Performance Efficiency, and Cost Optimization, with Sustainability as an optional sixth pillar.

+Operational Excellence involves constantly improving and automating processes to support our business objectives, such as incident management, monitoring, and logging.
+The Security Pillar focuses on safeguarding data and systems from potential threats by implementing controls like access management, encryption, and network security.
+The Reliability Pillar aims to minimize disruptions and ensure systems remain available and functional, using practices such as fault tolerance, disaster recovery, and self-healing.
+The Performance Efficiency Pillar aims to utilize resources effectively and optimize system performance using techniques like load balancing, caching, and auto-scaling.
+The Cost Optimization Pillar aims to reduce costs while maintaining or enhancing the level of service using practices such as resource optimization, cost monitoring, and capacity planning.
+The Sustainability Pillar focuses on minimizing the environmental impact of systems and promoting sustainability through efficient resource use and waste reduction.

+By considering these pillars during the design and implementation of our cruddur app, we can make sure that it is secure, reliable, performant, cost-effective, and environmentally responsible.
+In preparation for this, I have spent a significant amount of time watching bootcamp videos and conducting extensive research on the necessary tools and services to complete this task, gaining hands-on practical experience.

+Following Homework Tasks are completed.

 ```